craigomatic/HybridWebApp-Framework/README.md

 * Error surfacing to the host app
 * Misc DOM helpers

+If you're new to the framework, the best place to being is the [Getting Started](https://github.com/craigomatic/HybridWebApp-Framework/wiki#getting-started) section of the wiki.

-## Download via NuGet
+### Download via NuGet

-*New!* A NuGet package has been created for all the supported platforms and is now the recommended way that users install both the framework and the toolkit.
+If you already know what you're doing, grab the NuGet package(s) below and start building!

-### Framework
+#### Framework

 The framework library, you do all the work to wire it up yourself.

 [Install-Package HybridWebApp.Framework](https://www.nuget.org/packages/HybridWebApp.Framework/)

-### Toolkit
+#### Toolkit

 The toolkit, contains reusable control(s) and implementations of interfaces defined in the HybridWebApp.Framework project.

 [Install-Package HybridWebApp.Toolkit](https://www.nuget.org/packages/HybridWebApp.Toolkit/)

-## Documentation

-See the [Getting Started](https://github.com/craigomatic/HybridWebApp-Framework/wiki#getting-started) section of the wiki